aaronmams/jekyll-now/_posts/2017-06-24-R Shiny Starter.md

 I [built my first R Shiny app](https://aaronmams.shinyapps.io/firstapp/).
-It's laughably simple, in this case, I think the simplicity will make for a good first blog post on R Shiny.
+It's laughably simple but, in this case, I think the simplicity will make for a good first blog post on R Shiny.

 The [Shiny](https://shiny.rstudio.com/tutorial/) package for R provides a really easy and cool way to make interactive apps.
 I've seen a lot of really cool sophisticated data analytics apps built with Shiny.
 There are a lot of cool examples that you can check out in the app gallery [here](https://shiny.rstudio.com/gallery/).
 Another set of Shiny apps I recommend checking out are bundled in a project called the [Fisheries Economics Explorer](https://dataexplorer.northwestscience.fisheries.noaa.gov/fisheye/).